-If you are employed, your employer must make superannuation contributions on your behalf to a super fund.
+If you are employed, your employer must make superannuation contributions on your behalf to a super fund, assuming you earn more than $450 a month.
 A super account is opened in your name, and those super contributions and the earnings on those contributions belong to you.

 You can also choose to make super contributions to your super account.
 Your voluntary contributions (if any) and the earnings on those contributions belong to you.

-The deal with super is: although super is your money, your super account enjoys tax concessions (you pay a maximum tax within the super fund of 15%, in most instances) which means the Government has imposed special rules that mean you cannot access the money until you retire after a certain age, or you satisfy another condition of release.
-I explain the conditions of release in the article Accessing super early: 12 legal reasons to cash your super.
+The deal with super is: although super is your money, your super account enjoys tax concessions (you pay a maximum tax within the super fund of 15%, in most instances, although if you earn more than $300,000 a year, then you pay 30% tax on your super contributions) which means the Government has imposed special rules that mean you cannot access the money until you retire after a certain age, or you satisfy another condition of release.
+I explain the conditions of release in the article Accessing super early: 14 legal ways to withdraw your super benefits early.